The man accused of attacking Nancy Pelosi's husband was caught up in conspiracies, defense says

 "Where's Nancy?
 Where's Nancy?"
 DePape asked, standing over Paul Pelosi around 2 a.m. holding a hammer and zip ties, according to court records.
 Nancy Pelosi was in Washington and under the protection of her security detail, which does not extend to family members.

-Paul Pelosi called 911 and two police officers showed up and witnessed DePape strike Paul Pelosi in the head with a hammer, knocking him unconscious, court records showed.
+Paul Pelosi called 911 and two police officers showed up and witnessed DePape strike him in the head with a hammer, knocking him unconscious, court records showed.

 Nancy Pelosi’s husband of 60 years later underwent surgery to repair a skull fracture and injuries to his right arm and hands.